tschroedter/Selkie.Services.Common.Dto/README.md

 The Selkie.Services.Common.Dto project creates a NuGet package.
 The package contains common DTO classes used by Selkie services, e.g. ServiceConsole, ServiceMain, ServiceManager...

-The project started as a little ant colony optimization application.
-Over time the application grew and was split up into different services which communicate via RabbitMQ.
-The whole project is used to try out TDD, BDD, DRY and SOLID.

 ### Selkie Projects

 * [Selkie](https://github.com/tschroedter/Selkie)